Who Might Be Liable When Injuries Occur Because of Ice?

-The Owners, Occupiers, and Others Who Are In Care and Control of Premises May Be Held Liable For Injuries That Occur On the Premises.
+Generally, Owners, Tenants, and Others Such as Contractors, As Persons With Care and Control of Premises May Be Liable For Injuries.

 Understanding the Rights and Duties and Liability Risks Affecting Various Occupiers of Premises

 In Ontario, it is the Occupiers Liability Act, R.S.O.
 1990, c.
 O.2 that governs, with some exceptions, who may be legally liable for personal injuries or property damage arising from the activities conducted upon premises as well as the condition of the premises.